Petlja/TextualProgrammingInPython/source/5_Programs with Computation - Practice/2_No data load.md

 **Example - paintwork**

-Philip prepares to paint the ceiling in one room.
+Philip is preparing to paint the ceiling in one room.
 In order to know how much paint to buy, he needs to know the dimensions of the room and how many square meters one kilogram of paint covers.
 Write a program that loads the length of the room, the width of the room, an area that can be covered by one kilogram of paint, and prints the required number of kilograms of paint.
 ```

 Solution: